c0pperdragon/OS816/README.md

 I made a small boot loader program for this hardware sitting in the top 4KB of Flash to upload further code via a serial connection to avoid the need of swapping the Flash IC in and out of the board all the time.

-User programs can be developed with the WDC C compiler tool chain that supports basically the C89/90 standard (a.k.a ANSI C).
+User programs can be developed with the WDC compiler tool chain that provides an assembler as well as a C compiler confirming to the C89/90 standard (a.k.a ANSI C).
 I had to fix some bugs and add implementations for stdin/stdout over serial and file access to utilize the unoccupied area of the Flash memory.
 By now it is complete enough to run the "frotz" interactive fiction interpreter.